Cerebral Palsy Dentist

 • Gingivitis, which is typically a side effect of seizure medications

-Many patients with cerebral palsy, especially young children, have trouble cleaning their teeth on their own.
-This is due to an inability to get their jaw muscles to relax.
-Obstacles to brushing can include mouth and tongue sensitivity in addition to lack of control.
+Many patients with cerebral palsy, especially young children, have trouble cleaning their teeth independently.
+This is due to an inability to relax their jaw muscles.
+Obstacles to brushing can include mouth and tongue sensitivity and lack of control.

 Dental Treatment For Patients With Cerebral Palsy

-Patients with cerebral palsy in St. Louis may be more hesitant about visiting the dentist for the fear that the visit might go poorly.
+Patients with cerebral palsy in St. Louis may be more hesitant about visiting the dentist for fear that the visit might go poorly.
 This is especially true with parents who have young children with cerebral palsy.
-Luckily, we have Dr. Hoffman and Dr. Thoms on our team, each of whom specializes in working with a wide variety of patients, including those with cerebral palsy.
+Luckily, we have Dr. Hoffman and Dr. Thoms on our team, each specializing in working with various patients, including those with cerebral palsy.

 Our office is compliant with the Americans with Disabilities Act.
 We can accommodate patients with wheelchairs of all sizes.

-Our dentists and team have been trained to properly monitor breathing as well, which is a must for children or adults who may have difficulty communicating or expressing when they are feeling pain or discomfort.
-Our dentists understand how to establish relationships with all of our patients, give understandable yet friendly commands, and communicate effectively in a non-verbal manner if necessary.
+Our dentists and team have also been trained to properly monitor breathing, which is a must for children or adults who may have difficulty communicating or expressing when they are feeling pain or discomfort.
+Our dentists understand how to establish relationships with all of our patients, give understandable yet friendly commands, and communicate effectively in a nonverbal manner if necessary.

 At-Home Oral Care

-Beyond coming in for regular checkups or urgent procedures, it is very important that you have an oral routine at home for you or your loved one.
+Beyond coming in for regular checkups or urgent procedures, you must have an oral routine at home for you or your loved one.
 Patients with cerebral palsy should have these things for a successful at-home oral care routine:

 • Toothbrushes or floss that is easy to use (we recommend electric toothbrushes or toothpick floss sticks if possible)